h2oai/sparkling-water/doc/src/site/sphinx/deployment/load_mojo.rst

 - ``getTrainingMetrics`` - obtain training metrics
 - ``getValidationMetrics`` - obtain validation metrics
 - ``getCrossValidationMetrics`` - obtain cross validation metrics
+- ``getCrossValidationMetricsSummary`` - It returns data frame with information about performance of individual folds according to various model metrics.

 There is also the method ``getCurrentMetrics`` which gets one of the metrics above based on the following algorithm: